gem/oq-engine/docs/effective-realizations.rst

  2 GMPEs (b71, b72)

 The number of paths in the logic tree is 4 * 5 * 2 * 4 * 4 * 1 * 2 =
 1280, pretty large.
-We say that there 1280 *potential realizations*.
+We say that there are 1280 *potential realizations*.
-However, in practice, in most computations users will be interested only in a subset of them.
+However, in most computations the user will be interested only in a subset of them.
 For instance, if the sources contributing to your region of interest are only of kind **Active_Shallow** and **Stable_Shallow**, you would consider only 4 * 5 = 20 effective